Oppikoppi Festival, an electrifying South African based music festival, quite literally translates the backdrop ‘on the hill’.

-Three days (longer for the diehards) of sand-surrounding and dust-descending celebrations, as well as camping in the bushes will produce muddied masses with barely recognisable clothing and vehicles, and feet and faces painted with dirt – an unavoidable tribute to the cause.
+Three days (longer for the diehards) of sand-surrounding and dust-descending celebrations.
+As well as camping in the bushes will produce muddied masses with barely recognisable clothing and vehicles.
+And feet and faces painted with dirt – an unavoidable tribute to the cause.

-A line-up worth lining up for:
+The Oppikoppi Festival line-up worth lining up for:

-In 1995, Oppikoppi, themed Festival of Rock 1, set stage for the likes of Koos Kombuis and Valiant Swart – well-known musicians within South Africa as well as 2 very good reasons to attend the initially very rock-orientated festival.
+In 1995, Oppikoppi, themed Festival of Rock 1, set stage for the likes of Koos Kombuis and Valiant Swart.
+Well-known musicians within South Africa.
+As well as 2 very good reasons to attend the initially very rock-orientated festival.

-In 1998, Cape Town alternative rock band, the Springbok Nude Girls performed at Oppikoppi’s ‘Bushveld Blast’, rocking out punk rock and heavy metal much to the audience’s rapture.
+In 1998, Cape Town alternative rock band, the Springbok Nude Girls performed at Oppikoppi’s ‘Bushveld Blast’.
+Rocking out punk rock and heavy metal much to the audience’s rapture.

-A visible plummet in terms of renowned musicians took place in 2003 at Oppikoppi’s festival ‘Hond Uit ‘n Box’, however this by no means let the dust settle throughout the weekend, and the festivities continued in the true unrelenting Oppikoppi fashion.
+A visible plummet in terms of renowned musicians took place in 2003 at Oppikoppi’s festival ‘Hond Uit ‘n Box’.
+However this by no means let the dust settle throughout the weekend, and the festivities continued in the true unrelenting Oppikoppi fashion.

-The festival, named ‘Oppikoppi 10: Blood is thicker than soda water’, took the cake – the whole bakery in fact – when assembling a rock schedule of a beyond-enlivening aptitude, with performances from:
+The festival, named ‘Oppikoppi 10: Blood is thicker than soda water’, took the cake.
+The whole bakery in fact.
+When assembling a rock schedule of a beyond-enlivening aptitude, with performances from:

 - Springbok Nude Girls